 It is possible that the main title of the report Irritable Bowel Syndrome is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.

 Some people are so worried that their IBS symptoms will flare up that they avoid going to going to work, school, or social functions.
 This fear may make them withdraw from social life.
 They may lose interest in activities they once enjoyed.
 They may feel restless or irritable.
 All these are symptoms of depression.

 Or, the feeling of despair caused by depression may influence the way people cope with their IBS.
 They may feel too tired or hopeless to bother changing their diet to ease IBS symptoms.
 In the dark cloud of depression, people may think they can't treat IBS-related constipation or diarrhea effectively.

-People with IBS also seem to be more sensitive to emotional stress.
-And people who are stressed often are also more aware of pain and discomfort.
+People with IBS may notice that emotional stress worsens their symptoms.
+People who are stressed often are more aware of pain and discomfort.
 IBS with depression can be a frustrating, often painful cycle.

 Breaking the IBS, Depression Cycle

 Antidepressants are used to treat both depression and some of the symptoms of IBS.
 But they're used in different ways for each condition, so it's important talk with your doctor to learn if you're truly depressed.